NumerousHats/asp-ArchivesSpaceCLI/README.md

 Running `ascli` via `uvx` or any other mechanism has not been tested.

 This project is under active development.
 New features and bug fixes may appear in the `main` branch without an increment in the version number.
 These can be pulled by running `uv tool update ascli`.
+If a command was added or changed in an update, and it does not work with tab completion, rerun `ascli --install-completion`.

 # Roadmap